ZIP: 226

 In order to be able to represent different Assets, we need to define a data field that uniquely represents the Asset in question, which we call the Asset Identifier \(\mathsf{AssetId}\!\) .
 This Asset Identifier maps to an Asset Base \(\mathsf{AssetBase}\) that is stored in Orchard-based ZSA notes.
 These terms are formally defined in ZIP 227 5.

 We include the ability to pause the ZSA functionality, via a \(\mathsf{enableZSA}\) boolean flag.
-When this flag is set to false, it is not possible to perform transactions involving Custom Assets (the Action statement as modified for ZSAs will not be satisfied).
+When this flag is set to false, the proof will fail for any non-native Asset, making it impossible to perform transactions involving Custom Assets.
+When this flag is set to true, the circuit will allow transactions involving Custom Assets subject to the values of the \(\mathsf{enableSpendsOrchard}\) and \(\mathsf{enableOutputsOrchard}\) flags, similar to the vanilla Orchard setting.

 Finally, in this ZIP we also describe the burn mechanism, which is a direct extension of the transfer mechanism.
 The burn process uses a similar mechanism to what is used in Orchard to unshield ZEC, by using the \(\mathsf{valueBalance}\) of the Asset in question.
 Burning Assets is useful for many purposes, including bridging of Wrapped Assets and removing supply of Assets.